open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 #### How could we use Kro for deployment?

-We could use Kro to give developers the possibility to define a `ResourceGraphDefinition` which orchestrates all required resources for the deployment of a resource.
-The developer could pack the created `ResourceGraphDefinition` into the same component version as the application and deliver the application with deployment instructions.
+With Kro, developers can define their `ResourceGraphDefinition` with deployment instructions which orchestrates all required resources for the deployment of a resource.
+The developer can pack that `ResourceGraphDefinition` into the same component version as the application and deliver the application with deployment instructions.

-Packing the `ResourceGraphDefinition` into the component version requires, however, some kind of bootstrapping as the `ResourceGraphDefinition` from the component version must be applied to the cluster, so it can orchestrate the deployment.
+Packing the `ResourceGraphDefinition` into the component version requires, however, some kind of bootstrapping as the `ResourceGraphDefinition` must be sourced from the component version and applied to the cluster.

 To bootstrap a `ResourceGraphDefinition` an operator is required, e.g. `OCMDeployer`, that takes a Kubernetes custom resource (OCM) `resource`, extracts the `ResourceGraphDefinition` from the component version and applies it to the cluster.

+The developer can define any localisation or configuration directive in the `ResourceGraphDefinition`.
+The operator only has to deploy an instance of the CRD that is created by the `ResourceGraphDefinition` and pass values to its scheme if necessary.

 The following diagram shows a complete end-to-end flow: